 Put yourself in the mindset of agents in your market: What value-add information would be most useful and cause you to consistently click into an email?
 In today’s market, that might include a quick rundown on growing opportunities in the marketplace, takeaways on borrower trends, and a summary on loan product demand.
 Remember: As a lender, you have access to information, including borrower pain points and more, that agents would likely consider valuable.
 Leverage that insight to grab their attention and create goodwill.

 Agents rely heavily on referrals to drive their business, so they’re constantly looking for ways to build their brand and gain exposure.
 Work on building your social media presence so you can sweeten the deal for potential agent partners by being able to provide them exposure and co-branded opportunities.
 In a competitive environment, having a significant social following will set you apart since you’ll be able to offer a benefit (i.e. an audience of potential customers) beyond just the loan.

 Unsure where to start on these marketing efforts?

 - Listen to Clear to Close podcast episode 2: Mortgage Marketing Madness

 - Read our blog post Mortgage Content Marketing 101

 4. Deliver on your promises—and proactively tackle issues.

 As an Inman Report notes, “Lender marketing efforts directed at real estate professionals mean nothing if the lenders cannot back up their advertised claims.
 Real estate professionals only want to work with lending partners with a proven track record whom they can trust to help clients get what they need to close on time.”

 Agents want to know that you and your team can deliver on the closing date, consistently.
-Can your team live up to your promises every time?
+And if you can’t?
+Proactively communicate with agents to mitigate the fallout.